School children care for, grow and plant native trees to reduce erosion, improve water quality and to increase biodiversity.Auckland

 Donations to the Trees for Survival will be directed towards providing school children with support and resources to enable them to plant more trees.

-For the next few months' funds raised through givealittle will go to schools, to assist with transport costs to their planting sites and back.
+For the next few months' funds raised through givealittle will go towards shadehouses, to assist 10 new schools into our programme.